canonical/sphinx-docs-starter-pack/docs/reference/github-workflows.rst

 .. versionadded:: 1.2.0

-The starter pack includes a GitHub action to identify when page URLs have been removed.
+The Starter Pack includes a GitHub action to identify when page URLs have been removed.
 This flags pages that have moved or been removed entirely.

 This does not cover higher-level changes to URL paths, such as changes to the project name or URL slug pattern on RTD.

-This check ensures that redirects are implemented when pages are moved or appropriate information is provided when something is removed.
+This check ensures that redirects are implemented when pages are moved or that appropriate information is provided when something is removed.